angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 ## Maindeck Configuration and Why no Cavern of Souls

-::decklist{path=2021/03/21/meandeck.diem4x}
+::decklist{url=2021/03/21/meandeck.diem4x}

 Many players come from legacy Doomsday to play Vintage Doomsday, and many wonder why the deck does not play :card[Cavern of Souls].
 The reason is that after building a pile, you generally will have a :card[Gush] or :card[Ancestral Recall] on top.
-If the opponent has a counterspell, they aren't going to save it for the Oracle; they have to aggressively go after your Recall or Gush simply because the card draw spell will draw you into a counter for their counter in addition to your Oracle.
+If the opponent has a counterspell, they aren't going to save it for the oracle; they have to aggressively go after your Recall or Gush simply because the card draw spell will draw you into a counter for their counter in addition to your Oracle.
 In my mind, there are only three flex slots in the maindeck for Doomsday.
 In this build, we have elected to use :card[Mystical